jitpack/jitpack.io/private/_index.en.md

 - com.yourcompany.gitlab.USER/REPO

-If you'd like to use a different groupId (as in com.yourcompany.USER/REPO) then you'll need to setup a custom domain as described above.
+If you'd like to use a different groupId (as in com.yourcompany.USER/REPO) then you'll need to set up a custom domain as described above.
 The only difference is that instead of GitHub point the TXT record to your git server.
 For example, if the address of your GitLab is https://gitlab.yourcompany.com then set the TXT record the following way:

  - git.yourcompany.com points to https://gitlab.yourcompany.com